matthewgream/libiotdata/README.md

 +-+-+-+-+-+-+-+-+-+-+-+-+
 ```

-This is a convenience bundle that packs rain rate, and size into a single field.
+This is a convenience bundle that packs rain rate and size into a single field.
 The component encodings are identical to the standalone Rain Rate (8.17), and
 Rain Size (8.18) types.